 Why doesn’t every patient consult five different lawyers and compare prices and qualifications?
 Although patients generally do not do it, there is absolutely no reason why patients with potential medical malpractice cases should not shop around for attorneys.
 Remember, initial consultations are generally free.

 Not only is the fee percentage negotiable, but other terms are also negotiable.
 For example, a lawyer might propose an agreement that requires a patient to pay for litigation costs as they arise.
 In that situation, the patient might consider engaging in a bit of bargaining, telling the lawyer that better terms are likely available elsewhere, and that it would be preferable if the lawyer took care of the costs of litigation "up front," with the understanding that those costs would be reimbursed to the attorney if the plaintiff receives a judgment or settlement award in his or her favor.

 Legislative Efforts to Affect Medical Malpractice Fee Arrangements

 Some medical malpractice reform pundits have argued that large contingency fees help drive up the cost of healthcare.
 As a result, some states have passed laws restricting contingency fees in medical malpractice cases.
 Some of these states include California, Florida, Connecticut, Tennessee, and Wisconsin.

 The details of the laws that have been passed vary, but some of the laws are very simple.
-A law might simply ban all attorneys’ fees greater than 1/3 of the amount of the award, for all medical malpractice cases.
+A law might simply cap attorneys’ fees at no more than 1/3 of the amount of the award or settlement in all medical malpractice cases.